idmind-robotics/elmo-v2/readme.md

 To run the code manually, please use "pyenv activate py39-elmo" to activate the environment.
 (The app also needs to be run in python 3.9)
 Below there are some possible failure conditions for the code that is running on Elmo :

- - `WARNING`: The code in the script "driver_gpio.py" is not working correctly.
+ - **FIXED** : The code in the script "driver_gpio.py" is not working correctly.
 Even though the shutdown signal is sent via GPIO, the raspi does not initiate shutdown, which can cause SD card corruption.
-If that happens, please take the SD card and you can easily clean the corrupted files in any linux machine
+If that happens, please take the SD card and you can easily clean the corrupted files in any linux machine  - Moved shutdown and poweroff button triggers to raspberry pi boot config files.

  - REDIS, the middleware used, can also be corrupted if the shutdown is not done correctly.
 It can even block the startup.
 If that happens run the "redis-check-aof --fix" command with the file appendonly (should be at ~/var/lib/redis/appendonlydir)